 - If the tenant has been living in the apartment for more than 8 years, a notice period of 9 months applies.

 If there are serious reasons for an extraordinary (immediate) termination, the landlord must present this in writing.

 Housing benefit is a State benefit to provide financial support to people on low incomes.
 You can get financial support from the State to cover your housing costs.
 There are two forms of housing benefit:

 - as rent support if you rent an apartment or a room or

 - as mortgage and home upkeep support if you live in an apartment or house that you own.

 You will only receive the grant if you are actually in the Federal territory and are entitled to freedom of movement according to the law on the general freedom of movement of Union citizens (FreizüG / EU).
-You can only receive housing benefit if you submit an to the local housing benefit authority, the municipality, city, district or district administration.
+You can only receive housing benefit if you submit an application to the local housing benefit office, the municipality, city, district or district administration.
 You will be given comprehensive advice there.